grayzcale/silk/docs/getting_started/writing_packages.md

 return datastore
 ```
-Before writing the necessary functions to save and load data, the package requires access to the Silk singleton class.
-Using the `__initialize` meta method, you can obtain access to `Silk` object and store it inside the metatable.
+Before writing the necessary functions to save and load data, the package requires access to the `Silk` object.
+Using the `__initialize` meta method, you can obtain access to `Silk` and store it inside the metatable.

 ##### Converting the package to a metatable:
 ```lua